Uvalde school police chief says he’s still cooperating

 “We did verify she closed the door.
 The door did not lock.
 We know that much and now investigators are looking into why it did not lock,” Considine said.

-Investigators confirmed the detail through additional video footage reviewed since Friday’s news conference when authorities first said that the door had been left propped open.
-Authorities did not state at that time what had been used to prop open the door.
+Investigators confirmed the detail through additional video footage reviewed since Friday’s news conference when authorities first said the door was left propped open.

 Considine said the teacher initially propped the door open but ran back inside to get her phone and call 911 when Ramos crashed his truck on campus.